 Service mapping.
 Continue to enhance and implement the referral slip to facilitate enrollment services and communication.

 Professional development.
-Continue to identify and conduct professional development trainings and workshops, e.g., customer services.
+Continue to identify and conduct professional development trainings and workshops, e.g., customer service.

 Increase service hours.
 Continue to improve and implement service hours for day and evening students.
 Publish office hour online, post signage in front of the office and on the electronic monitors, and ensure service quality and availability.

-Advisory - Serve as an advisory body to college-wide administrators and staff members.
+Advisory - Serve as an advisory body to college-wide administrators and staff members who have responsibilities in enrollment services, student services, instruction, campus and external community communication and marketing

-Recommends to: VP of Student Services
+Recommends to: College Roundtable

-Frequency of Meetings: Twice per semester, before and after peak registration period.
+Frequency of Meetings: Twice per semester and once in the summer, before and after peak registration period.

-Scholarship Committee

-Chair: One appointed co-chair (currently) Transfer & Career Information Center Coordinator

-Membership: Voluntary membership – open to all members of campus community

-Length of Term: Indeterminate

-Purpose:

-The Scholarship Committee will:

-publicize scholarships; and

-forward applications to funding bodies.

-Recommends to: Vice President of Student Services

-Frequency of meetings: As needed in the fall and spring semesters